KILTprotocol/kilt-did-driver/docs/did-spec/spec.md

 The optional *encryption key*, if present, can currently only be of type `x25519`.

-Both the encryption key and *services*, if present upon light DID creation, are combined into a JSON-like structure, which is then serialised using [CBOR][cbor] and Base64-encoded.
+Both the encryption key and *services*, if present upon light DID creation, are combined into a JSON-like structure, which is then serialised using [CBOR][cbor], flagged to indicate the serialisation strategy used, and Base58-multiencoded following the [multibase][multibase-repo] specification.
 The resulting string is then appended to the light DID identifier after an additional `:` to separate the main identifier representing the DID public authentication key from the additional details.

 Hence, for a light DID with the following details: